Achievements in Clinical Excellence (ACE) - Clinicians

 - How effectiveness and efficiency metrics are compiled

 - Additional information, FAQs, forms

-- Utilizing metrics based on effectiveness and efficiency data submitted via ALERT Wellness Assessments
+- Utilizing metrics based on effectiveness and efficiency data submitted via Wellness Assessments

 - Allowing for comparisons of practitioners by region and area of clinical specialty

 - Rewarding clinicians with significant perks and better visibility on liveandworkwell.com

 The importance of Platinum status